 Where did we eat?
 Ani’s cafe shows up as the first option for vegan food.
 This lunch restaurant in the old town serves only vege [kasvis] food.
 This means vegetarian, which unfortunately and weirdly still includes milk and eggs.
 Their summer menu came with options for salad buffet, warm meal and lunch bowls.
 The warm meal that day was lasagna and it wasn’t vegan.
 The salad buffet was too pricey by itself (20€).

 So we went for the Jackfruit bowl and spinach pancake (in pic below).
 The bowls were around 12 – 17€.
 We waited some time for the order and developed some hunger.
 The pancakes and jackfruit bowl tasted good but the portions served were quite small considering the price.
 There was no side dish or salad included.

-It was a bit of a disappointing experience.
-The cafe shares a wall with the rather unpleasant ‘The Meat District’ restaurant and we accidentally walked into their space while looking for seating.
+The café shares a wall with the unpleasant ‘The Meat District’ restaurant and we accidentally walked into their space while looking for seating.
 I heard they have vegan options but we’re not interested in any place that thinks serving chopped up animals on a plate is a good idea.
-Sadly, there are close to no fully vegan restaurants in Porvoo yet, but you will find a vegan option in most restaurants.
-Well, let’s hope Ani’s Cafe [or the Meat District] goes vegan soon.
+Sadly, there are no fully vegan restaurants in Porvoo yet, but you will find a vegan option in most restaurants.
+Well, let’s hope Ani’s Café (or the Meat District) goes vegan soon.